perfsonar/docs/install_debian.rst

 You may also run the command below to get everything listed above on **perfsonar-testpoint** and **perfsonar-core** bundles::

     /usr/lib/perfsonar/scripts/install-optional-packages.py

-.. note:: On a **perfsonar-centralmanagement** system you probably only want the optional **perfsonar-toolkit-servicewatcher** package to be installed.

 Reducing installation size
 ++++++++++++++++++++++++++